mongodb/docs/source/datetimes.rst

 Handling out of range datetimes
 -------------------------------

-Python's :py:class`~datetime.datetime` can only represent datetimes within the range allowed by
+Python's :py:class:`~datetime.datetime` can only represent datetimes within the range allowed by
 :attr:`~datetime.datetime.min` and :attr:`~datetime.datetime.max`, whereas
 the range of datetimes allowed in BSON can represent any 64-bit number of milliseconds from the Unix epoch.
-To deal with this, we can use the :py:class`bson.datetime_ms.DatetimeMS` object, which is a wrapper for the :py:class`int` built-in.
+To deal with this, we can use the :py:class:`bson.datetime_ms.DatetimeMS` object, which is a wrapper for the :py:class:`int` built-in.

-To decode UTC datetime values as :py:class`~bson.datetime_ms.DatetimeMS`, :py:class`~bson.codec_options.CodecOptions` should have its ``datetime_conversion`` parameter set to one of the options available in :py:class`bson.datetime_ms.DatetimeConversion`.
+To decode UTC datetime values as :py:class:`~bson.datetime_ms.DatetimeMS`, :py:class:`~bson.codec_options.CodecOptions` should have its ``datetime_conversion`` parameter set to one of the options available in :py:class:`bson.datetime_ms.DatetimeConversion`.
 These include :attr:`~bson.datetime_ms.DatetimeConversion.DATETIME`, :attr:`~bson.datetime_ms.DatetimeConversion.DATETIME_MS`, :attr:`~bson.datetime_ms.DatetimeConversion.DATETIME_AUTO`, :attr:`~bson.datetime_ms.DatetimeConversion.DATETIME_CLAMP`.
-:attr:`~bson.datetime_ms.DatetimeConversion.DATETIME` is the default option and has the behavior of raising an :py:class`~builtin.OverflowError` upon attempting to decode an out-of-range date.
+:attr:`~bson.datetime_ms.DatetimeConversion.DATETIME` is the default option and has the behavior of raising an :py:class:`~builtin.OverflowError` upon attempting to decode an out-of-range date.
-:attr:`~bson.datetime_ms.DatetimeConversion.DATETIME_MS` will only return :py:class`~bson.datetime_ms.DatetimeMS` objects, regardless of whether the represented datetime is in- or out-of-range:
+:attr:`~bson.datetime_ms.DatetimeConversion.DATETIME_MS` will only return :py:class:`~bson.datetime_ms.DatetimeMS` objects, regardless of whether the represented datetime is in- or out-of-range:

 .. code-block:: python